 You receive your official Cottey email address when you register for classes.
 Your Cottey email may be checked on or off campus.

 Southwest Missouri is hot and humid in late summer, when you will arrive on campus.
 Temperatures will reach well into the 90s (32-37 Celsius).
-Robertson Hall and most academic classrooms are air-conditioned.
+Robertson Hall, Reeves Hall, and most academic classrooms are air-conditioned.
 P.E.O.
-Hall and Reeves Hall are not air-conditioned.
+Hall is not air-conditioned.
 You may want to bring, or purchase in Nevada, an electric fan to create a breeze in your room.

 The chart below lists the average high and low temperatures in Fahrenheit and Celsius each month.

 Summer-weight clothes are worn through much of October and again in the spring.
 Winters are usually moderate but some snow does fall, so bring a warm coat.
 Casual clothes are appropriate most of the time.
 However, certain special events and all Sunday brunches necessitate dressier clothes.
 Students usually wear formal dress during the Hanging of the Greens dinner in December.
 A white outfit is needed for Commencement in May.